dustinpfister/blog_posts/_posts/js-javascript-return.md

 The basic idea here is a pattern that I see in a lot of projects, what is returned can just be function without anything else attached to it, or it could be just a plain old object that might have some methods, but why not both?

-### 3.3 - Framed closure example that uses javaScrit return keyword
+### 3.3 - Framed closure example that uses javaScript return keyword

 Now that we understand the basics lets look at another example of closures and the javaScript return keyword that is not so basic.
 With this example I have a function that returns a function but also some additional static methods that are attached to the function that is returned.
 It also accepts a function as a property of an options argument that is passed to it when it is called.